Phala-Network/phala-wiki-next/content/en-us/learn/developer/fat-contract.md

 ## Introduction

 Fat Contract is the programming model adopted by Phala Network.
-Fat Contract is **NOT** smart contract.
+Fat Contract is **NOT** a smart contract.

 Instead, it aims to provide the rich features that ordinary smart contracts cannot offer, including: